telerik/winforms-docs/scheduler/end-user-functionality/adding-appointments.md

 * By using the context menu.

->note You can prohibit end-users from creating, moving, resizing, and copying scheduled appointments.
+>tip You can prohibit end-users from creating, moving, resizing, and copying scheduled appointments.
 >

 ## Adding an Appointment by Double-clicking on the Scheduler Surface